 Discuss college financing options and have a plan (before your children’s senior year of high school).
 Ensure your teen understands how student loans work, how they accrue interest, and when they have to be paid back.

-Would you are like to implement Financial Literacy into your child’s curriculum this school year?
+Would you like to implement Financial Literacy into your child’s curriculum this school year?
 Get connected with me on Instagram @consultwithr.ox.i

-I look forward to discuss with you.
+I look forward to discussing it with you.